 I. Fly from Manila to Cagayan de Oro

 II.
-Prior to your travel, make sure you have already pre-arranged a car rental from CDO to Bukidnon.
+Prior to your travel, make sure you already have pre-arranged a car rental from CDO to Bukidnon.
 You have the option to hire a car and a driver, or drive the car by yourself.
-Please contact Kuya Roger of Yanaro Rent a Car for your car rental needs when in CDO.
+When in CDO, you can contact Kuya Roger of Yanaro Rent a Car for your car rental needs.
 Contact him via their WEBSITE or FACEBOOK.
 He’s a very nice guy who can even drive for you if he’s available.

 III.
 CDO to Bukidnon, specifically up to Dahilayan, is an approximate 3-hour drive.